OlaYZen/MSI-Downloader/README.md

 `-u` Updates the script to the latest version and restarts the script.

+`-s` Starts the script.
+Combind with -u to start the script after updating. (-u -s)

 `-h` Displays the help message.

 ## Script Usage